wbamberg/idl-reference/docs/nsIWebProgress.md

 Registers a listener to receive web progress events.

-@param aListener
-       The listener interface to be called when a progress event occurs.
-       This object must also implement nsISupportsWeakReference.
-@param aNotifyMask
-       The types of notifications to receive.

 @throw NS_ERROR_INVALID_ARG
        Indicates that aListener was either null or that it does not